blocksds/sdk/docs/usage-notes.rst

   sections in VRAM (which needs to be configured as ARM7 memory by the ARM9) and expects the code to be in VRAM from the start.

+Note that the IWRAM and VRAM options aren't supported for DSi applications.

 ARM9 options
 ------------